braazaareer/writeup/reverse_engineering/Flare-On 11 Challenge 5/writeup.md

-Below is an enhanced and detailed write‑up that preserves every detail from your original analysis.
-You can directly add it to your GitHub repository.
-Adjust paths, filenames, and screenshots as needed.

----

 # Flare‑On 11 Challenge 5 – sshd [rev]

 This challenge presents a partial Linux filesystem (extracted from a tar archive) from the FLARE-On 11 challenge.
 In this write‑up, I detail every step—from finding a coredump to decrypting a hardcoded shellcode—while highlighting my analysis and modifications.